 While there is some evidence to support the physiological benefits of massage, the real benefits appear more psychological.
 Relaxation plays a significant role in managing your stress and can boost your recovery and adaptation.

 Active recovery methods require you to be active in a way that promotes recovery rather than intensity.
-3 main forms of passive recovery include:
+3 main forms of active recovery include:

 Do No Harm

-It’s vital you keep your goals front and center on rest days.
-The recovery and adaptation timeframe for muscles extends across a couple of days.
+You must keep your goals front and center on rest days.
+The recovery and adaptation time frame for muscles extends across a couple of days.
 Just because you trained it yesterday it doesn’t mean it’s still not recovering and adapting today.
 So, avoid doing things that could interfere with this recovery process on rest days.
-With that warning out of the way, it’s time to move onto some active recovery methods that can accelerate your recovery.
+With that warning out of the way, it’s time to move on to some active recovery methods that can accelerate your recovery.

 Light Training Days